Loading…

 Artistic Director, Improbable

-Lee is a founder member of Improbable, a Comedy Store Player and one of Paul Merton's Impro Chums.
+Lee is a founder member of Improbable and a Comedy Store Player.
 He’s also been a croupier, cinema projectionist and breakfast show DJ.
-He’s written plays, appeared in sit-coms and in some films, been on some Radio 4 panel shows and once did a...
+He’s written plays, appeared in sit-coms and in some films, been on some Radio 4 panel shows and once did a very poor poodle act at the...
 Read More →

 avatar for Matilda Leyser